julianhygge/network-topology/docs/bill_simulation_workflow.md

    - **Status:**
      - [x] Implemented in `BillSimulationService._fetch_simulation_configuration()`.
    - **Comments/Questions:**
-     - The service method fetches and structures this data.
+     - The service method fetches and structures this data, including policy-specific parameters under a `policy_config` key.
      - Mock data or direct DB access can be used for initial development if CRUD services are not ready.

 ### 2. Iterate Through Houses in the Topology